mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/classes_and_objects.md

 Classes are like blueprints for objects.
 They are what objects are created from.
 They are basic outlines of what an object should be made of i.e. 'attributes' and what it should be able to do i.e. 'behaviours'.
 That is, they define the attributes and behaviors of the objects instantiated from those classes.

+Individual objects will contain different information from other objects, yet they are instances of the same class.

 For example in Ruby, there are classes like `String`, `Integer`, `Array` and `Hash`.
 And we can create instances of these classes which are known as objects.

 ```ruby